SoftwareAG/c8y-docs/content/thin-edge/thin-edge-architecture-bundle/supported-platforms.md

 ### Level 2

-Level 2 platforms are not officially supported and tested yet. <!---but we know from our experiences that these systems used to work for some maintainers or users.---> If your OS is not listed here, this does not mean it is not working.
-We recommend trying your OS with our level 2 platforms.   <!---We are happy to hear about your experience in the Github discussions.--->
+Level 2 platforms are not officially supported and tested yet.

+[comment]: #(but we know from our experiences that these systems used to work for some maintainers or users.)

+If your OS is not listed here, this does not mean it is not working.
+We recommend trying your OS with our level 2 platforms.

+[comment:] # (We are happy to hear about your experience in the Github discussions.)

 * Ubuntu 20.04 in WSL: only for development, not for running thin-edge.io due to missing `systemd`.
 * AMD64 Debian 10
 * ARMv6 Raspberry Pi OS 10 (needs to be built for this specific target, please refer to [Issue-161](https://github.com/thin-edge/thin-edge.io/issues/161))